 Are you eligible?

-If you have the academic and personal qualities that will enable you to excel in the world of physics education we want you to apply.
+If you have the academic and personal qualities that will enable you to excel in the world of physics education we urge you to apply.

-- Have a physics, engineering or mathematics degree or have a conditional PGCE offer subject to completing a Subject Knowledge Enhancement course in physics.
+or have completed a Subject Knowledge Enhancement course in physics.

-- By September 2014 secure your training place on an eligible PGCE or School Direct (non-salaried) physics or physics with maths course in England for the 2014/15 academic year.
+- By September 2016 secure your training place on a non-salaried university-led or school-led physics or physics with maths course in England for the 2016/17 academic year

 - Meet the bursary eligibility criteria as set out in the National College for Teaching and Leadership's bursary guidance

 Eligible to apply?
 Click on the button below to start the online application.

 Frequently asked questions